 - From a Compute Engine VM to a Machine Learning API

 From the VM to the GFE, Google Cloud services support protecting these connections with TLS by default2.
 The connection is authenticated from the GFE to the service and encrypted if the connection leaves a physical boundary.
+In addition to these default protections, you can apply envelope encryption.
+For more information, see Encrypt your data.

 Google Cloud service to Google Cloud service

 Routing from one production service to another takes place on our network backbone and may require routing traffic outside of physical boundaries controlled by or on behalf of Google.
-Figure 1 shows this interaction (labelled connection E).
+Figure 1 shows this interaction (labeled connection E).
 An example of this kind of traffic is a Google Cloud Storage event triggering Google Cloud Functions.
 Connections between production services are encrypted if they leave a physical boundary, and authenticated within the physical boundary.

 Figure 1: Protection by default and options overlaid on a VPC network